 $ if ./empty-dir /home/sk/ostechnix; then echo "It is empty" ; fi It is empty

 If the directory is not empty, you will not see any output.

 This tool expands the given abbreviated/compressed IPv6 addresses to their full-form.
 It can be useful when setting up DNS entries.

 It is a multi-protocol ping wrapper.
 It is used to test the connectivity of a remote host, regardless of whether it is an IPv6 or IPv4 host.
 Meaning - if the remote uses IPv4, it invokes 'ping' command to test the connectivity.
 If the remote host uses IPv6, it will then invoke 'ping6' command.

-multi-ping requires Net::DNS perl module.
-If you haven’t install it yet, refer the following guide.
+The multi-ping utility requires Net::DNS perl module.
+If you haven't install it yet, refer the following guide.

 Now ping any domain using multi-ping tool as shown below.

 $ ./multi-ping google.com Host google.com - 18.104.22.168 - alive Host google.com - 22.214.171.124 - alive Host google.com - 126.96.36.199 - alive Host google.com - 188.8.131.52 - alive Host google.com - 2001:4860:4802:34:0:0:0:75 - alive